 Not all accounts have the same ad formats available to them.
 Managed Brands are accounts that work directly with a representative at TikTok and reach a minimum ad spend threshold.
 These reps can provide early access to new product roll-outs, make ad optimization suggestions, assist in troubleshooting, and provide access to additional formats.
 The following ad types are exclusively available to managed brands:

 Have you ever opened your TikTok app and were immediately faced with an ad from an account you don’t follow?
 This is a Brand Takeover Ad.
 These ads can also appear on your “For You Page” as a still photo, gif, or video with a clickable link leading to a landing page or branded hashtag challenge.
-Given the format, these ads are best suited for awareness campaigns, but advertisers should expect to pay premium prices for this spot especially since TikTok will only show one Brand Takeover Ad to a user each day.
+Given the format, these ads are best suited for awareness campaigns, but advertisers should expect to pay premium prices for these spots especially since TikTok will only show one Brand Takeover Ad to a user each day.

 See how Guess Jeans utilized a Brand Takeover Ad leading to their #InMyDenim Branded Hashtag Challenge landing page.

-This ad type is similar to a Brand Takeover Ad, but instead of appearing when the app is launched, these 5-60 second video ads appear in-feed after the first 3 seconds of a user’s scroll.
+This ad type is similar to a Brand Takeover ad, but instead of appearing when the app is launched, these 5-60 second video ads appear in-feed after the first 3 seconds of a user’s scroll.
 Designed to target your audience in the most effective way possible, these placements include audio and custom links.

 Branded Hashtag Challenge